Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - `ReceivedDamage.Minimum` & `ReceivedDamage.Maximum` control the minimum and maximum amount of damage that can be dealt to shield in a single hit.
 This is applied after armor type and `AbsorbPercent` adjustments.
 If `AbsorbOverDamage=false`, the residual damage dealt to the TechnoType is still based on the original damage before the clamping to the range.
 - `AllowTransfer` controls whether or not the shield can be transferred if the TechnoType changes (such as `(Un)DeploysInto` or Ares type conversion).
 If not set, defaults to true if shield was attached via `Shield.AttachTypes`, otherwise false.
 - `ImmuneToBerserk` gives the immunity against `Psychedelic=yes` warhead.
 Otherwise the berserk effect penetrates shields by default.
 Note that this shouldn't prevent the unit from targeting at the shielded object. `Versus.shieldArmor=0%` is still required in this case.
+- A tint effect similar to that used by Iron Curtain / Force Shield or `Psychedelic=true` Warheads can be applied to to TechnoTypes with shields by setting `Tint.Color` and/or `Tint Intensity`.
+  - `Tint.Intensity` is additive lighting increase/decrease - 1.0 is the default object lighting.
+  - `Tint.VisibleToHouses` can be used to customize which houses can see the tint effect.
 - A TechnoType with a shield will show its shield Strength.
 An empty shield strength bar will be left after destroyed if it is respawnable.
 Several customizations are available for the shield strength pips.
   - By default, buildings use the 6th frame of `pips.shp` to display the shield strength while others use the 17th frame.
   - `Pips.Shield` can be used to specify which pip frame should be used as shield strength.
 If only 1 digit is set, then it will always display that frame, or if 3 digits are set, it will use those if shield's current strength is at or below `ConditionYellow` and `ConditionRed`, respectively. `Pips.Shield.Building` is used for BuildingTypes. -1 as value will use the default frame, whether it is fallback to first value or the aforementioned hardcoded defaults.